Definition

 Louisiana SB505 Proposes Changes To Motor Fuels Underground Storage Tank Trust Fund Grants

-Louisiana SB505 proposes new funding caps and stricter administrative requirements for the state's underground storage tank (UST) improvement grant program, effective August 2026.
-Facility owners should prepare for tighter project completion timelines and increased transparency in ownership disclosures to maintain eligibility for state-funded upgrades.
+Louisiana SB505 proposes stricter funding caps and administrative requirements for the state underground storage tank grant program starting August 2026.
+Facility owners must prepare for tighter project timelines and enhanced ownership disclosure requirements to secure and maintain eligibility for infrastructure upgrades.

 Netherlands Finalises PGS 12:2025 Guideline on Ammonia Storage and Loading

-The Netherlands has finalized PGS 12:2025, a consolidated safety guideline for the storage and loading of anhydrous ammonia, effective December 2025.
-Operators must align facility design, maintenance, and emergency protocols with these updated standards, adhering to specific implementation deadlines for existing installations.
+The Netherlands has finalized a consolidated safety guideline for anhydrous ammonia storage and loading, effective December 2025.
+Facility operators must align design and emergency protocols with these updated standards, adhering to specific implementation deadlines for existing assets.

 Minnesota Legislature Proposes E-15 Access Requirements For Fuel Retailers (HF 4673)